Optimal control with reset-renewable resources: Numerical Results

 \subsection{Optimal paths and the effect of varying $\maxb$}

 We now consider two examples with inhomogeneous speed functions.
 The first scenario involves a discontinuous speed function that is slow in the safe set:

-This imposes a curious dilemma: the optimal path tries to avoid $\safe$ to travel faster to $\target$, but it must visit $\safe$ at least every $\maxb$ distance to keep the budget from depleting.
+This example presents a curious dilemma: any good path will try to avoid $\safe$ to travel faster to $\target$, but it must visit $\safe$ at least every $\maxb$ distance to keep the budget from depleting.
 The numerical test for $\maxb = 0.4$ is shown in the center plot of Figure \ref{fig:inhomo}.
-In order to resolve the dilemma, we see that the computed optimal path tends to travel along the interface $\interface$ on the $\nsafe$ side while occasionally making short visits into $\safe$ to reset the budget.
+The computed ``optimal path'' tends to travel along the interface $\interface$ on the $\nsafe$ side while occasionally making short visits into $\safe$ to reset the budget\footnote{ Since $\interface \subset \safe$, it is not really possible to quickly travel on the $\interface$ itself.
+As a result, an optimal control does not exist, though the value function $\valu$ is still well-defined.
+This lack of optimal control does not contradict the compatibility condition \eqref{comp_1} (i.e., $\valu = \vals$ on $\interface$).
+The numerically recovered ``optimal'' trajectory shown in this Figure is actually ``$\varepsilon$-suboptimal'', where $\epsilon \to 0$ under the grid refinement. }.
 We have added small white circles to the plot in Figure \ref{fig:inhomo} (center) to identify the locations of these ``reentry'' points.

-The second example illustrates the robustness of the numerical scheme to non-trivial speed functions in $\nsafe$: we set
+The second example illustrates the robustness of the numerical scheme to non-trivial speed functions in $\nsafe$: we set $\maxb = 0.4$ and

 The computed value function and a sample path are shown in the right plot of Figure \ref{fig:inhomo}.

 Next, we give numerical examples showing the effects of varying $\maxb$.
 Figure \ref{fig:varyB} illustrates these effects on the ``islands'' examples (as in figure \ref{fig:inhomo}).
 The speeds were set to $f=1$ on all of the domain.
 While the optimal path is computed from the same initial point $(0.8,0.5)$, note the large changes in its global behavior.